dscvr-one/docs/docs/index.md

 # What is DSCVR?

 DSCVR is one of the leading Web3 social media and community-building platforms with over 500,000 monthly unique users.
-After launching on Solana in October 2023, it quickly became the largest social platform within the Solana ecosystem, featuring tokenized communities, SOL token airdrops, and crypto asset functionality, targeting a wide range of users in the Solana community.
+After launching on Solana in October 2023, it quickly became the largest social platform within the Solana ecosystem, featuring tokenized communities, SOL token airdrops, and crypto asset functionality, targeting a wide range of users in the DSCVR community.

 Interested in creating a free account?
 Head to [dscvr.one](https://www.dscvr.one) to claim your username and set up your profile.